Skip to main content

 Ad Position Distribution

-What it means: This shows how often a competitor’s ad appears in different positions and calculates the average position across all their appearances.
+What it means: This shows how often an advertiser's ad appears in different positions.
+For the fourth position we consider any time the advertiser appeared in position 4+.

 Example:

-These metrics help you understand how your competitors are performing in Google Ads, so you can adjust your strategy accordingly.
-If you need further insights, feel free to explore more in [Your Tool Name]! 🚀
+These metrics help you understand how your competitors are performing in Google Ads, so you can adjust your strategy accordingly. 🚀

 Did this answer your question?